jvalue/jayvee/rfc/0008-builtin-blocktypes/README.md

 ## Drawbacks

-- Adds value type keywords for properties, but these types cannot be assigned to table columns (e.g. `regex`)
+- Adds valuetype keywords for properties, but these types cannot be assigned to table columns (e.g. `regex`)

 ## Alternatives

 - Not having declarations for builtin block types at all
-- No mixing of property value types and column value types
+- No mixing of property valuetypes and column valuetypes
 - Using a less verbose syntax (e.g. omit `property` keyword or use a shorthand operator instead of `oftype` keyword)

 ## Possible Future Changes/Enhancements

-- Usage of custom value types for typing properties
+- Usage of custom valuetypes for typing properties
   - Constraints could then be used to validate property values
   - Properties could be considered inputs of a block, so property values can be provided dynamically by pipes
-- Include semantics for validating property values beyond value types
+- Include semantics for validating property values beyond valuetypes
 - Introduce a standard for documenting blocktypes in the code
 - Possibility to declare multiple named inputs and outputs for blocktypes
 - Can serve as a foundation for composite blocktypes, e.g.: